 What is typesetting?

 Typesetting is the process and arrangement of texts on books or any other printed material before printing.
 It arranges physical types in manual systems or glyphs in digital programs.
 The typesetter optimally selects the spacing between letters and words, the font family and size, page margin, trim and bleed size, etc.

 The process can be dated back to the letterpress era when typesetters adjusted movable types manually.
 Be it a full-fledged book, a book cover, or a magazine, the correct type matters the most to create a great reading experience.

 Movable type was commonly composed by hand for each page during the letterpress era.
 Cast metal sorts were formed into words, lines, paragraphs, and text pages and bound together.
 This created a form kept in a press and then inked to make a mark on the paper.

 During the process, the right hand is used to pick individual sorts from a type case, and they are then fixed into a composing that is held in the left hand.
 For centuries, wooden sorts were paired up with metal sorts.
 One major aspect of the caster man is the “set” or width of every sort.
 The width of the set is measured in points.

 This typesetting design was commonly used to print books and newspapers with rotary presses.
 In a process called stereotyping, the form is pressed into a fine matrix, named “Flong”.
 This is done to form a positive from which stereotypes can be electrotyped.

-Back then, there was a predominant use of letterpresses, also referred to as platen presses, to create business cards.
-After this, there was the introduction of the California Job Case that allowed for a quick way to hand set the type.
-It was in China that movable type blocks were invented and made from wood and it was Johannes Gutenberg who developed the first printing press.
+Back then, there was a predominant use of letterpresses, also called platen presses, to create business cards.
+After this, the California Job Case was introduced, allowing a quick way to hand-set the type.
+It was in China that movable type blocks were invented and made from wood, and it was Johannes Gutenberg who developed the first printing press.
 Till then, type was set by hand and implemented through letterpresses.

 Hot Metal Typesetting